SolidX

 Examples

-# Upgrade to latest beta (default)
+# Upgrade everything to latest beta

 npx @solidxai/solidctl@latest upgrade

-# Upgrade to latest stable release
+# Upgrade to latest stable

 npx @solidxai/solidctl@latest upgrade --stable

-# Upgrade to a specific pre-release tag
+# Upgrade to a specific pre-release track

 npx @solidxai/solidctl@latest upgrade --tag alpha